-"Intellectual Disability" is a new term in IDEA for Mental Retardation.
+"Intellectual Disability" is a new-the term in IDEA for replacing Mental Retardation (Rosa's Law, 2010).
 In October 2010, Rosa's Law changed the term to be used in future to "intellectual disability."
-After screening children suspected of having any delays/deficits in adaptive behavior are referred for further evaluation to the LEA and/or physician and/or MH services.
-A case management will be in place upon receipt of the diagnosis to ensure proper placement and support for the child.
+After screening is completed children suspected of having any delays/deficits in adaptive behavior are referred for further evaluation to the LEA and/or physician and/or MH services.
+A case management will be in place-scheduled upon receipt of the diagnosis to ensure proper placement and support is provided for the child.